- Surrendering an Animal

 How much time should I allow?

 Allow at least one hour for meeting the pet and filling out paperwork.
-Adoption paperwork must be started one hour before closing.
+Adoption paperwork must be started at least one hour before closing.

 I saw this dog / cat / critter on your website and/or Petfinder.
-Is he still available?
+Is s/he still available?